CasillasAlba/Machine-Failures-Dataset/README.md

 # Machine-Failures-Dataset
-Introductory Project to R language using a Machine Failures Dataset.
+Introductory Project to R language using a Machine Failures Datased and programmed in RStudio Cloud.